Li Shengjiao: Legacy

-Since his death, Li Shengjiao has been regarded as a competent scholarly diplomat, a knowledgeable and well-respected jurist, a brilliant all-rounder, a true patriot, and a man of integrity.
+Since his death, Li Shengjiao has been regarded as a learned diplomat, a respected jurist, a patriot, and a man of integrity.

 Academician of the Chinese Academy of Sciences Wang Ying called Li "an exceptionally outstanding diplomat as well as a prominent scholar".
 As a diplomat, Li won honors for his country and united the people.
 His death is a great loss to the nation, Wang said.

 Li was described by Tang Wensheng, former English interpreter of Chinese Communist Party chairman Mao Zedong, as both an excellent diplomatic official and a professional expert who had a good command of the English language and solid expertise in foreign affairs.

 Former Chinese Ambassador to France Wu Jianmin depicted Li as "a man of decency and high professional competence, and was career-minded."

 Former Chinese Ambassador to Russia Wu Tao described Li's character as genuine and industrious, saying that "Li was a modest, self-disciplined gentleman, honest and diligent."

 According to former Chinese Ambassador to Luxembourg Shi Yanhua, Li's work ethic and capabilities were respectable.
 Shi also said that Li "was very articulate and insightful, and had a good eye for detail."

 Huang Huikang, an incumbent member of the International Law Commission of the United Nations, delivered his opinion about Li's contribution shortly after his death, saying that "Mr. Li contributed a lot to China's diplomatic cause as well as international law and treaty affairs.
 He will be remembered forever by people in the international law and treaty community all over the world."

 Ouyang Yujing, Director General of the Chinese foreign ministry's Department of Boundary and Ocean Affairs, described Li as "one of the few pioneers in the profession, a doyen and senior expert of China's boundary and ocean affairs".

 Li was celebrated by the Shanghai Daily as "an outstanding diplomat, scholar, educator and litterateur, who made extraordinary contributions in multiple fields".

 Li's research results received high recognition from Chairman Mao, Premier Zhou and other top Chinese leaders.
 His research results have had profound influence.
 Li was an off-stage contributor to some of the most important events and decisions in contemporary China's diplomatic history, such as China's resumption of its lawful seat in the UN, the establishment of diplomatic ties between China and the US, China's signature of the UNCLOS, China's entry into the WTO and Beijing's bid for the 2008 Olympic Games.

 Li's contribution also included confirming demarcation lines on the map of China, and resolving boundary disputes on both land and sea with its neighbours.

 In a 40-year career he was also involved in China's border negotiations with Myanmar, India, North Korea and the Soviet Union.
 The negotiations for the UNCLOS, of which China was a signatory, took place between 1973 and 1982, and Li was an important member of the Chinese team.